 Business leaders throughout the Commonwealth of Pennsylvania feel responsible for the interests of their employees, customers, communities, and economy.
 In the wake of the pandemic, many businesses and residents are suffering.
 PA businesses need relief, many facing possible shutdown due to unpaid bills and back-rent.
-Too many PA families are still unemployed and experiencing financial hardships.
+Thousands of PA families are still unemployed and experiencing financial hardships.
+Millions in federal aid sit unspent.

 Instead of focusing on these critical issues, our legislature is threatening to make it more difficult to vote.

-Please join the Pennsylvania business community in asking the legislature to abandon any initiative making it harder to vote and get Back to Business.
+Please join the Pennsylvania business community in asking the legislature to abandon any initiative making it harder to vote, stop wasting taxpayer monies, and get Back to Business.

 “There has never been a more important moment to make sure our employees and communities voices are heard.
 As a business committed to inclusion, we are calling on Congress to ensure in-person voting will be safe for all, and encourage expanding availability of vote-by-mail.”